Woz4tetra/bwbots-beer-caddy/docs/local_setup.md

 - Open new terminal window
 - Point local ROS session to remote master: `source ~/bwbots-beer-caddy/ros1/scripts/set_client.sh <your IP>`
 - Open rviz: `rviz -d ~/bwbots-beer-caddy/ros1/src/bw_viz/rviz/standard.rviz`
-- Make sure to run the `set_client.sh` script in every terminal you want to link to dodobot.
+- Make sure to run the `set_client.sh` script in every terminal you want to link to the robot.
 Feel free to create an alias for this command.

 # Connect joystick